 Report in DAWN:

-KARACHI, Aug 31: Expressing concern over a surge in dog mauling cases in the country as well as in Karachi, experts have urged the government to gear up it efforts for the prevention of rabies.
-According to health practitioners and environmentalists, around 1.5 million dog mauling cases and 2,000-5,000 deaths from rabies are reported annually in Pakistan.
+KARACHI, there Aug 31: Expressing concern over a surge in dog mauling cases in the country as well as in Karachi, nurse experts have urged the government to gear up it efforts for the prevention of rabies.
+According to health practitioners and environmentalists, stuff around 1.5 million dog mauling cases and 2,000-5,000 deaths from rabies are reported annually in Pakistan.
 In many cases, people bitten by dogs receive improper treatment either due to a lack of awareness or insignificant response from the government.
 These observations were made at a press conference organised at the Karachi Press Club on Friday to highlight the issue of rabies-related deaths and World Rabies Day in the city on Sept 8.